Burgestrand/Hallon/README.markdown

 - Jesper Särnesjö, unknowingly providing me a starting point with [Greenstripes][]
 - Emil “@mrevilme” Palm, for his patience in helping me debug Hallon deadlock issues

-Code samples can be found under `examples/` directory.
+Code samples can be found under the `examples/` directory.
 An explanation on how to run them can be found on the [Hallon wiki on GitHub](https://github.com/Burgestrand/Hallon/wiki).

 Installation
 ------------

     gem install hallon

-If you want to play audio as well, you’ll want to install an audio driver.
+If you want to play audio you’ll need to install an audio driver.
 As of current writing there is only one driver in existence.
+You can install it with:

     gem install hallon-openal